CUNA 2023 diamond award trophy icon

 2. Polling for information

 During election season, informal poll-takers and petitioners are everywhere.
 They may approach you in the parking lot of a supermarket, at a ballgame or even at a music festival.
 Once they have your attention, they’ll ask who you’re voting for, request that you fill out a survey or have you sign an election petition on a particular issue.
 But first, they’ll need your personally identifiable information (PII), such as your name, date of birth, home address and even your Social Security number.
 You may be compelled to participate because you’re happy to help your chosen candidate in any way possible.
 If you do, though, you’ll be sharing your information with a scammer.
+Once they have this info, they’ll steal your identity or sell your data on the dark web.

 Stay safe: Guard your PII like the treasure it is and never share any of it with an unverified contact.
 This includes impromptu surveyors, pollsters and the like.
 If you do decide to fill out a voter survey, be super-selective about the information you choose to share.
 Don’t share your Social Security number, driver’s license number or any other information that can be hijacked for crime.